 The AstraZeneca vaccine should be stored at +2°C to +8°C and has a shelf life of 6 months.
 The vaccine does not contain any preservative.
-After first opening the vial, it should be used within 6 hours when stored at room temperature (up to 30° C) or within 48 hours when stored in a refrigerator (2 to 8° C [36 to 46°F]).
+After first opening the vial, it should be used within 6 hours when stored at room temperature (up to 30° C) or within 48 hours when stored in a Com-COV2 Protocol ©Copyright: The University of Oxford refrigerator (2 to 8° C [36 to 46°F]).
 After this time, the vial must be discarded.
 The total cumulative storage time once opened must not exceed 48 hours.